Morse theory for manifolds with boundary: Introduction

 For some time now, Morse theory has been a very fruitful tool in the topology of manifolds.
 One of the milestones was the $h$-cobordism theorem of Smale \cite{Sm2}, and its Morse-theoretic exposition by Milnor \cite{Mi-morse,Mi-hcob}.
 Recently, Morse theory has become even more popular, for two reasons.
 In the first instance, on account of its connections with Floer homology, see e.g. \cite{Sa,Wi,Nic,KM}.
 Secondly, the stratified Morse theory developed by Goresky and MacPherson \cite{GMcP}.
 In the last 20 years Morse theory has also had an enormous impact on the singularity theory of complex algebraic and analytic varieties.

-Despite much previous interest in Morse theory, there still remain uncharted territories.
-Morse theory for manifolds with boundary is a particular example.
-The theory was initiated by Kronheimer and Mrowka in \cite{KM}, and there is also a recent paper of Laudenbach \cite{Lau} devoted to the subject.
-Our paper is a further contribution.
+Morse theory for manifolds with boundary was studied in the seventies by \cite{Br, JR, Haj}.
+Recently it was developed by Kronheimer and Mrowka in \cite{KM}.
+Since then the theory has experienced a very fast development, as witnessed by the papers of Bloom \cite{Blo} and Laudenbach \cite{Lau}.
+Our paper is another contribution.

 In this paper we prove some new results in the Morse theory for manifolds with boundary.
-Beside some standard and expected results, like the boundary handle cancellation theorem (Theorem~\ref{thm:elementarycanc}) and the topological description of passing critical points on the boundary (using the notions of right and left half-handles introduced in Section~\ref{s:hh-sec}) we discover a new phenomenon.
+Besides some standard and expected results, like the boundary handle cancellation theorem (Theorem~\ref{thm:elementarycanc}) and the topological description of passing critical points on the boundary (using the notions of right and left half-handles introduced in Section~\ref{s:hh-sec}) we describe another phenomenon; see Theorem~\ref{thm:handsplit}.
 An interior critical point can be moved to the boundary and there split into two boundary critical points.
+A related result was stated in \cite[Theorem 5]{Haj}; we provide a rigorous proof under much weaker assumptions.

 In particular, if we have a cobordism of manifolds with boundary, then under a natural topological assumption we can find a Morse function which has only boundary critical points.
 We use this result to prove a structure theorem for connected cobordisms of connected manifolds with connected non-empty boundary: such a cobordism splits as a union of left and right product cobordisms.
-This is a topological counterpart to the algebraic splitting of cobordisms obtained in \cite{BNR2}: an algebraic splitting of the chain complex cobordism of a geometric cobordism can be realized topologically by a geometric splitting.
+This is a topological counterpart to the algebraic splitting of cobordisms obtained in \cite[Main Theorem 1]{BNR2}: an algebraic splitting of the chain complex cobordism of a geometric cobordism can be realized topologically by a geometric splitting.
+This algebraic splitting is used to study the algebraic properties of the Seifert matrices of isotopic non-spherical $2n-1$ dimensional links in $S^{2n+1}$.
+This will provide the algebraic background to our proof that the semicontinuity of mod 2 spectra of hypersurface singularities is a purely topological phenomenon (see \cite{BNR3}, especially the paragraph before proof of Theorem 2.1.8).